Wood Ash: The Benefits You Never Knew

 After enjoying a roaring fire in your wood burning fireplace or stove, you are left with a pile of wood ash.
 Now what?
 In this article, we are going to show you how to utilize this collection of remaining wood ash to create useful items around your home.
-Don't waste this precious material by throwing it out — instead use the ash to create household cleaners, fertilize your garden, or even to create ceramic pottery.
+Don't waste this precious material by throwing it out — instead use the wood ash to create household cleaners, fertilize your garden, or even to create ceramic pottery.
 Any type of wood commonly used in a home fireplace can create usable wood ash.

 By definition, wood ash is "the residue byproducts left after the combustion of wood".
 This ash contains the chemical compounds calcium carbonate, calcium oxide, iron oxide, and many more important and nourishing ingredients.
 When you combine these compounds with soil or compost you can turbo charge your garden.
 These compounds can also be used to create lye, the main ingredient in soap making.

 After your fire is put out and the ash has completely cooled, gather your remnants into a metal container using a special fireplace broom and shovel.
 It can take up to 4 full days for your wood ash to completely cool.
 If you are unable to wait 4 days for your ash to cool, carefully remove the ash and place it into a nonflammable double-bottomed metal storage bin with a lid.
 Make sure your storage bin is kept away from any flammable objects and stored in a safe and cool place.
 If you want to collect a large amount of ash, a 55-gallon steel drum with a matching lid will be the most useful option.
 Be sure to use a fire-resistant broom and shovel to transfer this ash from the fireplace to bin, as you would not want to spread residual ash all over your home.